-Instructions for this clever paper bag advent calendar are all in Norwegian, but it’s pretty self-explanatory.
-All you need are some white paper bags, some stick-on silver numbers and pretty washi tape.
+Instructions for this clever paper bag advent calendar are all in German, but it’s pretty self-explanatory.
+All you need are some paper bags, some stickers or other decorative items.
 Hot tip: don’t choose anything heavy for the gifts or the bags will peel off the wall.

 Mr Printables’ free street advent calendar makes a pretty little monochromatic town accented with shots of pink and yellow lemonade, and pale blue.
 The white Christmas theme doesn’t really jibe with an Australian climate, but this summery, colourful calendar does.
 All you need is some heavyweight paper, a printer, scissors and glue.

 We can’t get enough of these free printables.
 This roll-up calendar is a clever piece of work.
 Each day is a long paper scroll with the number boldly printed at the top, and the bottom rolled up and tied with ribbon to secure the gift inside.
 It’ll be tough to stop toddlers from gleefully untying all the bows in one shot and letting the gifts rain down.
 Maybe this one should be hung out just out of reach.

 This pompom advent calendar is all about spending time with family.
 Twenty-four pompoms are affixed to slips of paper with activities written on each.
 You could bake cookies, go for a bike ride or spend the day at the pool.
 When every pompom has been pulled out, you can sew them together with embroidery thread to make a garland to hang on the tree.